danielBingham/danielbingham/README.md

 around this, but no luck.
 So I'm taking a break from it.
 It's a really hard problem to solve.

-You can find links to my other profiles in the sidebar.
-I'll use the rest of this space to add some context to my repos.
+You can contact me at my [website](https://theroadgoeson.com), through my email (linked in the sidebar), or any of the socials linked in the sidebar.
+My full CV, including my volunteer work, is [here](https://theroadgoeson.com/cv).

 ## Active Projects